Problems viewing videos?

 NZ soldier 1: Ghastly, hell.
 Just mud mud mud.
 Trenches half full of mud.
 And you’re wet through, oh all the time.

 Narrator: Messines, the Somme 1916 and 1918, Passchendaele, Ypres, the Hindenburg Line, Le Quesnoy.
 The cost of maintaining our division in France for two and a half years was appalling.
-Our total casualties were 18,500 dead, nearly 50,000 wounded – many twice over.
-This was a terrible price to pay, and our population then was just over a million.
+Our total casualties were 18,500 dead, nearly 50,000 wounded – many twice or more.
+This was a terrible price to pay, our population then was only just over a million.

 Community contributions